Edward Eugene Claplanhoo: Early life and education

 In 1947, he enrolled as a student at Washington State College (present-day Washington State University) on a full scholarship awarded by the Washington State Department of Education.
 Claplanhoo was a member of the WSC ROTC when he was drafted into United States Army.
 He left college and took a bus to Fort Lewis, where he was sworn into the Army on November 17, 1950, at 1:30 p.m.
 He was assigned to the 369th Engineer Amphibious Support Regiment, Boat Battalion, eventually rising to the rank of sergeant first class.
-During his military service, Claplanhoo was stationed in Washington at Fort Worden in Port Townsend and at Fort Lewis; as well as Naval Base Coronado; the Presidio of San Francisco; Fort MacArthur; a base in Thule, Greenland; and Rochefort, France.
+During his military service, Claplanhoo was stationed in Washington at Fort Worden in Port Townsend and at Fort Lewis; as well as Naval Base Coronado; the Presidio of San Francisco; Fort MacArthur; Thule Air Base, Greenland; and Rochefort, France.

 Claplanhoo returned to Washington State College in 1953, shortly after his honorable discharge from the Army in 1952.
 He received a bachelor's degree in agriculture and forestry from Washington State in 1956, becoming the first Makah to graduate from college.
 He was hired by the Washington Department of Natural Resources shortly after graduation.